Disclaimer

 What are the Most Common Health Problems That Shorten the Life Expectancy of Great Danes?

-One of the most common diseases that affect Great Danes is an enlarged heart.
-This disease is called Dilated Cardiomyopathy (or DCM).
-It is a form of heart failure.
-As the dog gets older the muscles of the heart work less efficiently and the heart gets weaker.
+An enlarged heart is one of the most common diseases affecting Great Danes.
+This disease is called Dilated Cardiomyopathy (or DCM), a form of heart failure.
+As the dog gets older, the heart muscles work less efficiently, and the heart weakens.

 Some of the symptoms to look out for include: